DIAGNijmegen/pathology-he-autoaugmetation/README.md

 🚧 Repo documentation under construction 🚧

 This repo includes code for 4 state-of-the-art automatic augmentation algorithms adjusted to H&E stained histopathology.
-We provide training code with found augmentation policies, and transforms.
+We provide training code with found augmentation policies and transforms.
 The search code is a subtree of original repositories.

 You might also find interesting our preliminary work [Tailoring automated data augmentation to H&E-stained histopathology](https://github.com/DIAGNijmegen/pathology-he-auto-augment).